DrPepperJunkerQueen/employee-service/README.md

 ## 🤖 AI Tool Usage

-- **Tools Used:** Claude and Gemini.
+* **Tools Used:** Claude and Gemini.
-- **What They Were Used For:** I used **Claude** to generate the initial source files and boilerplate code.
+* **What They Were Used For:** I used **Claude** to generate the initial source files and boilerplate code.
 Afterward, I manually assembled the generated code into a cohesive, working Spring Boot project and independently verified that the logic strictly complied with all requirements in the assignment PDF, including fixing any shortcomings in the generated code.
 Finally, I used **Gemini** to double-check my compliance verification and to generate this `README.md` file according to my specific instructions.
-- **Significant Changed/Rejected Suggestion:** 🛑 During the initial logic generation, Claude suggested using **BCrypt** for storing the SSNs.
+* **Significant Changed/Rejected Suggestion:** 🛑 During the initial logic generation, Claude suggested using **BCrypt** for storing the SSNs.
 I actively rejected this approach.
 While BCrypt is an industry standard for passwords, its random per-record salt makes it impossible to enforce database-level uniqueness via an index.
 I opted for a deterministic HMAC-SHA256 approach instead, ensuring O(1) duplicate checks via the DB unique constraint while still preventing brute-force attacks via the server-side secret.
-- **Rest Of The Changes:** ✨ Besides the previously mentioned encryption issue, most direct changes made by me were minuscule.
+* **Rest Of The Changes:** ✨ Besides the previously mentioned encryption issue, most direct changes made by me were minuscule.
 For example, I added the "nonbinary" option to the enum representing gender, or made some "upgrades" to the README file like adding the instruction on how to stop the database container and remove the associated networks, or adding emojis to the text to make it easier for the user to find their way around.
+I also manually added the Maven Wrapper files (`.mvn` folder, `mvnw`, and `mvnw.cmd`) to the project structure to ensure the service runs smoothly out of the box without requiring a global Maven installation.
 Of course, I also added this current section.